Kevin-D23/CS35L-GP/README.md

 # Students Inferno

-Study companion app designed to help students find others to study with.
+Study companion app designed to help students find others to form study groups with.
 This platform combines the convenience of a dating app with the purpose of finding like-minded individuals.

 ## Getting Started